 Location: Velha, Goa

-This church in Goa holds major resemblance to the St. Peters Basilica in Rome.
+The Church of St. Cajetan holds major resemblance to the St. Peters Basilica in Rome.
 On the left of the church, there are three altars dedicated to the Holy Family, Our Lady of Piety and St. Clare and the right-side altars are dedicated to St. Agnes, St. Cajetan and St. John.
 Though the building is 300 years old, it has been wonderfully preserved.
-It is still visited in large numbers by Catholic devotees and tourists alike.

 Location: Velha, Goa